learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 Now let's perform some operations on this simple dataset.
 To begin with, create a function that will take into account how much money BuyStuff will receive after sales tax has been applied (assume a sales tax of 8%).
-To make this happen, create a function called `sales_tax` that returns the amount of money our company will receive after the sale tax has been applied.
+To make this happen, create a function called `sales_tax()` that returns the amount of money our company will receive after the sales tax has been applied.
 The function will have this parameter:

 * `item`: (float) number to be multiplied by the sales tax.

-Apply that function to the rdd by using the map method and assign it to a variable `renenue_minus_tax`
+Apply that function to the rdd by using the `.map()` method and assign it to a variable `renenue_minus_tax`

 ```python